auroravoje/auroravoje.github.io/_posts/2025-10-15-ai-agents-azure-and-streamlit.md

 </div>

-Copy and paste them into your `.env` file in root directory.
+Copy and paste them into your `.env` file in root directory, so the `is_local()` function finds the environment variables on app run.

 ```python